Lord Knight Captain Order, the proud head of her hallowed organization, slumps her head depressively into her arched and open palm.

 “You find anything?” a gruff voice asks from a few booths down.

 “N-…no sir,” the officer says, his face stretched long in bewilderment before slowly, slowly closing the curtain on the three.
-There are simply some fights a mortal would not be wise to pick.
+There are simply some fights a mortal would not be wise to pick, and some questions better left unasked.

-“Have a nice day,” Order says with a smile.
+“Have a nice day,” Order says with gently.

 The trio look back to one another.